 The other possibility is that neutrinos are Dirac-like in nature.
 In this case, new, right-handed neutrinos are added to the Standard Model particle content.
-These can yield neutrino masses similarly to the case of charge lepton through $y \bar L \tilde H N_R$, where $H$ is the Higgs double, $y$ the Yukawa couplings, and $N_R$ the new, right-handed neutrino field.
-In this case, to achieve the right scale for the neutrino masses, the Yukawa couplings are distinctly small compared to those associated to other fermions.
+These can yield neutrino masses similar to the case of charged leptons through $y \bar L \tilde H N_R$, where $H$ is the Higgs double, $y$ the Yukawa couplings, and $N_R$ the new, right-handed neutrino field.
+In this case, to achieve the right scale for the neutrino masses, the Yukawa couplings are distinctly small compared to those associated with other fermions.
 The lack of an explanation for the smallness of the Yukawa in this scenario and the lack of experimental signatures to promptly confirm this have generally made this scenario less appealing.
 However, recent advancements in quantum gravity~\cite{Ooguri:2016pdq,Gonzalo:2021zsp}, within the Swampland program, point to the fact that neutrinos should be Dirac-like in nature~\cite{Vafa:2024fpx}.
-This coupled to the recent discovery of high-energy astrophysical neutrino sources, which, as we will discuss, provides new avenues to discover Dirac-like neutrinos, makes revisiting this scenario timely.
+These results coupled with the recent discovery of high-energy astrophysical neutrino sources, which, as we will discuss, provides new avenues to discover Dirac-like neutrinos, makes revisiting this scenario timely.